isc-projects/isc-dnssec-guide/doc/validation.rst

 end user it looks like the queries go unanswered.
-Or in the case of fragmentation, only a part of the answer makes it to the validating resolver, and your validating resolver may need to re-ask the question again and again, creating the appearance that the "DNS/network is really slow" for end users.
+Or in the case of fragmentation, only a part of the answer makes it to the validating resolver, and your validating resolver may need to re-ask the question again and again, creating the appearance for end users that the DNS/network is slow.

-And while you're updating the configuration on your network equipment, make sure TCP port 53 is also allowed for DNS traffic.
+While you are updating the configuration on your network equipment, make sure TCP port 53 is also allowed for DNS traffic.

 .. _dns_uses_tcp: